kukuu/AGILITY/swdlc.md

 2. The possibility of incorporating the requirements in the system to be development is also studied.

 3. Finally, a Requirement Specification document is created which serves the purpose of guideline for the next phase of the model.

 4. The testing team follows the Software Testing Life Cycle and starts the Test Planning phase after the requirements analysis is completed.

 ```

-## Design:
+## Design

 In this phase the system and software design is prepared from the requirement specifications which were studied in the first phase.
 System Design helps in specifying hardware and system requirements and also helps in defining overall system architecture.
 The system design specifications serve as input for the next phase of the model.